-Files with BIT extension can be mainly found on X11 operating system.
+Files with bit suffix can be mainly found on X11 operating system.
 Bitmap images that contains graphics used on X11 platform.

 There are 3 other file types using